 Carissa Byrne Hessick received her B.A. from Columbia University and her J.D. from Yale Law School, where she was an editor of the Yale Law Journal and winner of the Potter Stewart Prize for the Morris Tyler Moot Court of Appeals.
 After graduating from law school, she clerked for Judge Barbara S. Jones on the Southern District of New York and for Judge A. Raymond Randolph on the D.C.
 Circuit.
 She also worked as a litigation associate at Wachtell, Lipton, Rosen & Katz in New York City.

-Before joining the faculty at the S.J.
-Quinney College of Law, Professor Hessick spent two years as a Climenko Fellow at Harvard Law School and then taught for six years on the faculty at Arizona State University’s Sandra Day O’Connor College of Law.
+Before joining the faculty at Carolina Law, Professor Hessick taught on the faculties at Arizona State University’s Sandra Day O’Connor College of Law and the University of Utah’s S.J.
+Quinney College of Law.
+She also spent two years as a Climenko Fellow at Harvard Law School.
 While at Arizona State, Professor Hessick won the Outstanding Teacher Award, which is awarded based on a vote of the graduating class.

 - B.A.
 1999, Linguistics, Columbia University